 Liquor in the 16th Century

 The Guild of Surgeon Barbers in Edinburgh was granted a charter to sell whisky.
 That reflected its medicinal use.

-King James IV of Scotland purchased large amounts of Scotch whisky from the Guild of Surgeon Barbers in the town of Dundee.
+King James IV of Scotland bought large amounts of Scotch whisky.
+It was from the Guild of Surgeon Barbers in the town of Dundee.
 That was one of the best known whisky producers of that time.

 The liqueur Benedictine was first produced by Benedictine monks in France.4

-The higher the proportion of spices and aromatics it contained, the higher the quality of distilled spirits was judged to be by the Irish.5
+The Irish judged quality of spirits in an unusual way.
+It was the higher the proportion of spices and aromatics it contained, the higher the quality.5

-‘Although tequila and mescal are considered national beverages [of Mexico], they made their appearance only after the Conquest, when the Spaniards brought the knowledge of distillation processes they had learned from the Moors.’6
+“Although tequila and mescal are considered national beverages [of Mexico], they made their appearance only after the Conquest.
+That’s when the Spaniards brought the knowledge of distillation processes they had learned from the Moors.”6

 King Henry VIII of England abolished the monasteries.
 This shifted the distillation of whisky from the monks to members of the general population.

 Cachaca was first distilled in Brazil.
 It is made from fermented sugarcane juice, rather than molasses (as is rum).
-The exact date of its first production is unknown.
+The exact date of its first made is not known.
 It’s usually estimated to have been between 1532 and 1539.
 Cachaca is currently the third most-consumed distilled beverage in the world.7

 The Irish Parliament required distillers to obtain a license.8